[?] Subscribe To This Site

 • Parabolic structure and greater surface area concentrates more sunshine over a larger area of the cooking pot than do standard reflective panels, reducing the loss of suns rays that traditionally reflect past the cooking pot.

-• The reflector support base is also made of thicker anodized aluminum, and it has a black fiber cement heat absorber plate that serves as the pot holder and will heat up to about 250 degress F in full sun.
+• The reflector support base is also made of thicker anodized aluminum, and it has a black fiber cement heat absorber plate that serves as the pot holder and will heat up to about 250 degrees F in full sun.
 This helps to speed cooking much like pre-heating a box cooker.
 It's a solar hot plate that also reduces heat loss from the bottom because of the way it's mounted on the support base.

 • Long lasting, durable construction and materials.